 - It quickly populates the EA repository by connecting to operational data.

 - It ensures quick time-to-value, increases data accuracy, and can be relied upon for decision-making.

-- Reports and analytics can instantly be created and immediately leveraged.
+- Reports and analytics can be created and leveraged instantly.

 - Architects can use these insights to drive business intelligence and design “to be” states - and not have to spend time on "as is" current state, as it's already done.